kellhus/munkres-study-notes/README.md

 ## Use the Issue Tracker
 The [issue tracker](https://github.com/kellhus/munkres-study-notes/issues) can be used for requesting clarification from more knowledgeable participants on any issues that might arise, be they unclear wording in the text, unsufficient motivation of theorems or definitions, or problems with exercises.
 If you know the solution to an issue, make suitable changes to the markdown files and close the issue.
 The issues can also be discussed in the process.
 An example issue is available [here](https://github.com/kellhus/munkres-study-notes/issues/1).

-## General Guidelines
+## Guidelines

-Use the issue tracker.
+### General

+* Don't be afraid to modify any files in the repository.
+The version control should track all changes, and reverts can be made if necessary.
+* Not to put too fine a point on it, but use the issue tracker for any organizational or academic questions and / or discussion.
+No, seriously. :-)
+* At the end of our work, the end product should be a nice, tidy set of notes and solutions that reflects any and all questions we had in studying the textbook.
+And, of course, a PDF file we can save onto our hard drives to remember the experience by.

+### Editing the Markdown Files

+* End each sentence with a new line.
+This guideline is motivated by the nature of the Git versioning control system, which tracks the lines, not the words or sentences in individual lines.
-The notation `3.12.1` refers to Chapter 3, Section 12, Theorem / Exercise / Lemma 1.
-Use `### Comment on Lemma 2.5.4` to add commentary to the respective theorem or lemma.
-Use `### Exercise 1.12.5` to add a solution to an exercise.
-Use `### Freestyle Heading` to add something that does not fall into the above categories.
+* The notation `3.12.1` refers to Chapter 3, Section 12, Theorem / Exercise / Lemma 1.
+* Use `### Comment on Lemma 2.5.4` to add commentary to the respective theorem or lemma.
+* Use `### Exercise 1.12.5` to add a solution to an exercise.
+* Use `### Freestyle Heading` to add something that does not fall into the above categories.

-We leave it up to individual participants to not look at the solutions until the participants have tried it on their own and are ready to scrutinize others' solutions, if any.
+* Follow the structure of the book.
+That is, don't put Exercise 2.10.3 before Exercise 2.10.1 in the markdown file for Section 10.

+### Academic Integrity

+TODO